A 101 Guide to Writing a Thesis

 10. Engineering: Design and Implementation of an Autonomous Agricultural Robot for Sustainable Farming Practices

 For ideas on thesis statements for your thesis, take a look at our comprehensive list of thesis statement examples.
+If you’re ready to start writing your thesis statement, our free thesis statement generator will help.

 For the rest of this guide, we will provide working examples of a thesis about the effects of social media on adolescent self-esteem.